Symphony in F minor (Mielck): Notable performances

 After these performances, Mielck returned to Berlin to resume his studies under Bruch, who "was full of praise" upon seeing his pupil's latest compositions.
 He suggested some modifications, and Mielck set about revising the symphony in the autumn of 1898.
 A milestone arrived when on 3 December 1898 Mielck held a composition concert at the Berlin Singing Academy, with Josef Řebíček conducting the Berlin Philharmonic in three of the young Finn's works: the F minor Symphony, the Dramatic Overture (Op.
 6; 1898), and the Concert Piece in E minor for Piano and Orchestra (Op.
 9; 1898), for which Mielck served as soloist.

 The Berlin concert was followed a few months later by one on 11 March 1899 at the Dresden Gewerbehaus, with Friedrich August Trenkler conducting the Dresden Philharmonic.
 Mielck's symphony was in the provisional program for Kajanus's Finnish music concert at the 1900 Paris Exposition, but was replaced by Sibelius's Symphony No. 1 (then known simply as the Symphony in E minor).

 Structure

 Recordings

-The sortable table below lists all commercially available recordings of Mielck's Symphony in F minor:
+The table below lists all commercially available recordings of Mielck's Symphony in F minor: